webOS-ports/meta-pine64-luneos/README.md

 LuneOS Pine64 layer
 =============
-This layer will allow you to build a (partially) functional image of LuneOS for the Pinephone devkit.
+This layer will allow you to build a (partially) functional image of LuneOS for the PinePhone(Pro) and PineTab2.

 ## Status